 5:30AM – 3:30PM & 7:00PM – 9:00PM

 We are taking every precaution to protect our swimmers while they are inside our facility and we encourage you to practice social distancing and other COVID-safe practices outside of our facility.
-In light of that, we want to share with you our protocols in the event someone who has been in the facility tests positive for COVID-19.
+In light of that, we want to share what the process is if you have been exposed or if someone in your household test positive, and out protocols in the event someone who has been in the facility tests positive for COVID-19.

-Questions to ask each day before coming to the facility:
+Questions to ask each day before coming to practice: